QuantEcon/lecture-source-py/source/rst/python_advanced_features.rst

 .. index::
     single: Python; Runtime Errors

-The approach used above is a bit limited, because it always leads to termination
+The approach used above is a bit limited because it always leads to termination

 Sometimes we can handle errors more gracefully, by treating special cases